johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 further split up into three participants:

- * The zone owner is the source of truth for all unsigned zone data, except DNSSEC data and the NS RRset.
+ * The zone owner is the source of truth for all unsigned zone data, except DNSSEC data and possibly the NS RRset.
  * The signer is the source of truth for all data generated via DNSSEC
    signing: own DNSKEYs, NSEC/NSEC3 RRs, RRSIGs, etc.
  * The MSA is the source of truth for the RRsets that must be kept in